Mykola-Dzoban/comfy-store/README.md

 # Comfy store

 ## Description
 Welcome to my project!
-This is a Cimfy store site made with React, Redux toolkit, daisyUI, React router and Axios.
+This is a Cimfy store site made with React, Redux toolkit, daisyUI, React router, API and Axios.

 [Netlify preview](https://google.com)